uv (preferred for modernity, speed and compatibility with this project)

 • test: Test dependencies, including pytest and related plugins

-• themes: Sphinx themes, including furo and sphinx-book-themes, which are used in the Read the Docs and GitHub Pages builds respectively; superset of docs.
+• themes: Sphinx themes, including furo and sphinx-book-theme, used in the Read the Docs and GitHub Pages builds respectively; superset of docs.